wasay123q/week-3-task/README.md

 3. Verify your Flutter version is compatible
 4. Check the debug console for error messages

-## Video Demo

-*A short video demonstrating the app functionality will be recorded and uploaded to the repository.*

----

 **Note**: This app is designed for educational purposes and demonstrates modern Flutter development practices with Firebase integration.